 Select ‘no’ to the question asking if you had a spouse for the full year

-Enter the dates you were still living together during the financial year.
+Enter the dates you were together during the financial year.

 If you had more than one spouse during the financial year, complete this section with the details of your latest spouse.
 For example, the spouse you were in a relationship with on 30 June.